painter99/painter99/README.md

   * Git: Version management for team projects and documentation of testing processes

 ### 📚 Professional Literature and Continuous Education
-To deepen my understanding of cybersecurity and IT, I'm actively studying professional literature:
+To deepen my understanding of cybersecurity and IT, I'm studying professional literature:

 1. **"Kryptografie okolo nás" (Cryptography Around Us) by Karel Burda, 2019**
    - Practical view on cryptography in everyday life